ashishdevi/animal-image-gen-and-store-appl/README.md

    1. Reason: To make is simpler to run application on most of the machines.
 2. MongoDb as database:
    1. Reason: Since image is unstructured data, in current scope searching is purely based on primary key, it is easier to configure MongoDB
-      1. At the time of decisioning I decided to use mondo DB because it's embedded version is also available, but that is not working in the current project.
+      1. At the time of decisioning I decided to use mondo DB because it's embedded version is also available.
+3. Not to load image data in camunda engine so that load will not be exerted on the proces engine.
-3. By default trust server SSL certificates
+4. By default trust server SSL certificates
-4. Not to implement authentication and authorization on API
+5. Because of time limitations, not to implement authentication and authorization on API
 *********************************************

 **How to set up project:**